 Patella Fracture Articles

 I consider myself fairly determined, and when I saw that the number 130 was the end, it was like okay, I'm going to go there.
 Every day there was progress, and that was what was so heartening.
 I could see that I was getting stronger and better.

 Linda found the X10 Knee Recovery System three months after a series of unfortunate orthopedic events... including a fall, full leg cast and rehab that just did not work.
 Read her story here.

-What often happens is after an individual has a TKA, they go through their usual therapy, then once that is complete after typically 4-8 weeks or whatever it may be, they return to a mostly sedentary lifestyle.
-The longer they are inactive, the weaker their quadriceps become and the farther their knee cap will continue to drop.
-After a while, the knee cap drops so far that the quadriceps tendon is overly stretched and won’t allow for them to bend their knee much farther than 90 degrees, sometimes not even that far.
-Once their range of motion becomes limited like this, their strength just continues to diminish, making the likelihood of regaining their range of motion even smaller.
-So, one problem worsens the other problem and so continues this vicious cycle.
+What often happens is after an individual has a TKA, they go through at home and clinical physical therapy.
+Once that is complete, after typically 4-8 weeks, they return to a mostly sedentary lifestyle.
+The longer they are inactive, the weaker their quadriceps muscles become.
+And the farther their knee cap will continue to drop.
+After a while the knee cap drops so far that the quadriceps tendon is overly stretched.
+Then it won’t allow the knee to bend much farther than 90 degrees, sometimes not even that far.
+Once their range of motion becomes limited like this, their strength just continues to diminish, making the likelihood of regaining adequate range of motion even smaller.
+So, one problem causes another problem, and so continues this vicious cycle.